Finbob12/ToDoList-CLI/README.md

 Update - Ability to update or edit notes that have been previously created.
 Delete - Specify which note you would like to delete and it will be removed from the app.

-## An outline of user interaction - do this later with screenshots
+## An outline of user interaction

-## Control flow diagram for the app - do this later
+## Control flow diagram for the app

 ## Implementation plan - Trello